Stay up to date

 Cyber attacks are prevalent among small to large enterprises, public sectors, NGOs, and the education sector.
 It has been stated that threat actors launch cyber attacks every 39 seconds, indicating no organisation is immune to cyber attacks these days.
 New technologies, updates, and patches are introduced and used by businesses to fix the vulnerabilities and risks on the network, infrastructure, IoT devices, and network-connected (Smart devices).

 Some of them are at high risk, and some of them are at low risk.
-The sheer number of attacks in the last year has left a devastating impact on the overall world economy and state of cyber security.
+The sheer number of attacks in the last year has left a devastating impact on the overall world economy and the state of cybersecurity.

 - With rising technologies and 5G development, IoT devices will be more prone to cyber attacks

 Today, many businesses have generated a digital footprint to cope with their revenue and finances utilising modern technologies and digital products.
 Over that, covid-19 has also pushed many of the businesses to leave their traditional and physical presence.
-During the lockdowns, many companies emerged on the internet to combat the business crises and take advantage of virtualisation and intelligent devices.
+Many companies emerged on the internet during the lockdowns to combat business crises and take advantage of virtualisation and intelligent devices.